ocurrent/current-bench/HACKING.md

 | Hasura GraphQL engine | <http://localhost:8080> |
 | PostgreSQL database | `postgres://docker:docker@localhost:5432/docker` |

-For mode details and setup instructions for the `pipeline` and the `frontend` services see the `README` files in their directories.
+For more details and setup instructions for the `pipeline` and the `frontend` services see the `README` files in their directories.

+For more details on Hasura see: <https://hasura.io/docs/1.0/graphql/manual/deployment/docker/index.html>.

 ## Inspecting the benchmark results in the database